Let’s face it, a nice creamy chocolate cake does a lot for a lot of people; it does for meAudrey Hepburn

 History of German Chocolate Cake Day

-Contrary to what you might think, German Chocolate Cake is not a cake invented by Germans.
-Instead, it is the brainchild of a man known as Samuel German.
-Samuel was a devotee of Dark Chocolate, being a fan of its rich and complex flavors, and this cake is the culmination of that love and dedication to this bittersweet treat.
-The Sweet Baking Chocolate traditionally used in its creation was made by Baker’s Chocolate Company and was specifically mentioned by Mrs. George Clay when the cake was published in a Dallas Newspaper in 1957.
-Baker’s Chocolate then took the recipe and distributed it with their chocolate.
+German Chocolate Cake was the brainchild of a man known as Samuel German.
+Samuel was a devotee of dark chocolate, being a fan of its rich and complex flavors.
+The invention of this cake is the culmination of that love and dedication to a bittersweet treat.

 Love baking?
 Check out these cake tips and tricks!

-How to celebrate German Chocolate Cake Day
+How to Celebrate German Chocolate Cake Day

 The best way to celebrate German Chocolate Cake Day is by consuming German Chocolate Cake!
-If you have friends and family who are fans of chocolate, cherries, and coconut, it’s time to introduce them to this incredible creation.
+For those who have friends and family that are fans of chocolate, cherries, and coconut, it’s time to introduce them to this incredible creation.